MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 ### Use the upgrade command

-You must use the `aks-engine upgrade` command as described in the following article [Upgrade a Kubernetes cluster on Azure Stack Hub](./azure-stack-kubernetes-aks-engine-upgrade.md).
+You must use the `aks-engine upgrade` command as described in [Upgrade a Kubernetes cluster on Azure Stack Hub](./azure-stack-kubernetes-aks-engine-upgrade.md).

 ### Upgrade interruptions